 Campus safety and combatting sexual assault are issues that must be wholeheartedly addressed.
 While RAMC members each work to address these issues at their particular schools and on their particular campuses, RAMC supports strengthening and improving federal legislation to also help address these issues.

-Legislation like S. 590, the Campus Accountability and Safety Act (CASA), seeks to address these issues and clarify processes and procedures for the accuser, accused and support staff.
+Legislation is often offered that seeks to address these issues and clarify processes and procedures for the accuser, accused and support staff.
 However, any legislation must consider the unique perspectives and needs of the community college sector, where oftentimes students do not take classes on what most would think of as a traditional college campus, do not reside on a campus, may in fact take classes at multiple campuses and are often part-time students who also work.
 RAMC urges Congress to avoid a “one-size-fits-all” approach for any campus safety and sexual assault legislation, as this would not be in the best interest of the vast array of student populations and types of higher education institutions throughout our country.

 Improvement to Existing Programs to Better Support Community Colleges